ecaron/smart-nightlight-manager/README.md

 * `sudo npm start`
  * *Yes, running it as root isn't ideal.
 But the app is listening to your network for packets from the Dash button.
 Later in the readme I discussing the workarounds if this concerns you.*

 You can now access http://localhost:3000/ and view the complete interface.
+(On my home network, I put this behind nginx and set the in-house DNS to know it as "nightlight".
+So now babysitters and family just go to http://nightlight/ to use it.)

 ### Finding A Dash Button
 Per the [tutorial of node-dash-button](https://github.com/hortinstein/node-dash-button/):